rvnminers-A-and-N/RVN-Forks-Multi-QT-Tool/README.md

 # RVN-and-Forks-Multi-QT-Tool

+## Project Statement
+### The tool currently is just windows batch script based and revolves around two modules; the qt-installer and the qt-run modules!
+There are plans to release Linux/MacOS/RPi versions very soon!
+Also plans for an eventual non-CMD based, GUI experience, all of which will be contained to one window with multiple tabs for each coin; at least this is the first vision!

-### Supported Coins
+## Supported Coins
-	This was a tool in which I felt was useful for the installation and running of multiple QT wallets at once, based around RVN and its forks!
+	This was a tool in which I felt was useful for the installation and running of multiple QT wallets at once It is based around RVN and its forks!
 Currently the tool supports the following forks:
 		Ravencoin (RVN)
 		Ritocoin (RITO)
 		Pigeoncoin (PGN)
 		Raptoreum (RTM)
 		Avian (AVN)

-### User Specific Necessesary Tweaks!!!
+## User Specific Necessesary Tweaks!!!
 	Find each your_user_here line of each directory pathway and specify your appropriate user based on your system specification!

 	The Wallet directory can also be modified in the following lines: